fedora-python/pyp2rpm/README.md

     pyp2rpm package_name --srpm

-This downloads the package from PyPI and creates ab SRPM file.
+This downloads the package from PyPI and creates a SRPM file.

 All of the options are (print this by running pyp2rpm -h):